Uniswap/docs/docs/V2/guides/javascript-sdk/02-fetching-data.md

 ### Fetched by the SDK

-If we don't want to provide or look up the value ourselves, we can ask the SDK to look it up for us with <Link to='/docs/v2/SDK/fetcher#fetchtokendata'>Fetcher.fetchTokenData</Link>:
+If we don't want to provide or look up the value ourselves, we can ask the SDK to look it up for us with [Fetcher.fetchTokenData](../../reference/SDK/07-fetcher.md#fetchtokendata)

 ```typescript
 import { ChainId, Token, Fetcher } from '@uniswap/sdk'